Dhairya008/Dhairya008/README.md

 # 💫 About Me:
-iam  a student at goverment polytechnic nagpur i am learning github<br>
+I am an Artificial Intelligence and Machine Learning student at Government Polytechnic, Nagpur.
+I am passionate about building intelligent systems<br>

 ## 🌐 Socials: